zama-ai/concrete/concrete-core/docs/dev/testing_backends.md

 ```

 Actually this is a bit complex to just test the 32 bits implementation, but it is very easy to add
-the 64 bits precision in this implementation once you have the 64 bits engines.
+the 64 bits precision in this implementation once you have 64 bits engines.
 Finally, let's run
 our test!

 ## Execute the test